 Yes, our standard terms require a deposit of one month’s rent to be paid before you can become an Ethical Property tenant.

 Do you offer any other tenant services?

-Ethical IT are members of the Ethical Property Family and provide IT and telephony services to the majority of our centres.
-Further information on what each centre provides can be found on the centre pages on this website.
+Ethical IT are members of the Ethical Property Family and provide IT and telephony services to the majority of our Centres.
+Further information on what each Centre provides can be found on the Centre pages on this website.

 How can I arrange a viewing?

-If you are interested in viewing office space, please fill in our online space enquiry form – this will be sent directly to our sales team and they will be in contact with you within two working days in regards to arranging a visit one of our Centres.
+If you are interested in viewing office space, please fill in our online space enquiry form – this will be sent directly to our sales team and they will be in contact with you within two working days in regards to arranging a visit at one of our Centres.
 If there isn’t any available space, we will ask if you would like to be added to our waiting list.

 How can I find out what available space you have?

 They are all listed by region here.
 We do not list available office space, as this can turn around very quickly.
 If you fill in the online space enquiry form, our sales team will contact you about what available offices we have and will arrange with you to view.
 On each of our centre pages, we list guide prices 20m² (three desks) or 35m² (five desks).

 How do I pay?